Loading...

 Philadelphia’s sewer system isn’t just a relic; it’s a reminder of how far wastewater management has come.
 From hand-dug tunnels to today’s high-tech treatment plants, every advancement owes a nod to those early designs.

-Fun Fact: Some of the city’s underground passages are now part of historical tours, showing how wastewater innovation has been flowing for over two centuries.
+Fun fact: Some of the city’s underground passages are now part of historical tours, showing how wastewater innovation has been flowing for over two centuries.